critt102/HaskellBlogCPSC354/blog5.md

 **A Normal Form** can also be defined by looking at its parts.
 Given an ARS (A, ->) and a ∈ A, if there exists no b such that (a, b) ∈ -> or that a->b, then a is the normal form.

 So if we look at the relation a->b, we can say a reduces to b.
-This is true when there is a possible reduction given a set of rules.
+This is true when there is a possible reduction given a set of rewrite rules.
 The easiest way to understand this is to look at an example.

 Using the set as defined above, where A is the set of all strings over  {x, y, z, &, +}, the rules are as follows: